 TPS is funded through the Library of Congress and is administered through Waynesburg University.
-The Library of Congress TPS program was initiated at Waynesburg University in 2004 as a pilot and was officially launched by the Library of Congress in 2006.
-Waynesburg University TPS continues to serve educators throughout southwestern Pennsylvania and is a professional development provider for in-service and pre-service educators.
-The TPS program works with schools, universities, libraries and foundations to help teachers use the Library’s vast collection of digitized primary sources to enrich their classroom instruction.
+It was initiated at Waynesburg University in 2004 as a pilot then officially launched by the Library of Congress in 2006.
+Waynesburg University TPS is a professional development provider for in-service and pre-service educators.
+It continues to serve educators throughout southwestern Pennsylvania by working with schools, universities, libraries and foundations to help teachers use the Library’s vast collection of digitized primary sources to enrich their classroom instruction.

 # # #

 Contact: Ashley Wise, Senior Writer/Editor